This study aims to explore the effect of surgically induced visual and neuro-cognitive

 1. Baseline assessment: performed pre-operatively.

-2. Early assessment: performed in the immediate post-operative period prior to discharge
+2. Early assessment: performed in the immediate post-operative period prior to

-3. Delayed assessment: before radiotherapy starts (within 6 weeks after surgery) to assess
+3. Delayed assessment: before radiotherapy starts (within 6 weeks after surgery) to

-recovery.
+assess recovery.
 Time points later than this will be confounded by radiotherapy.

 Analysis of Clinical Data:

-Visual deterioration will be defined as either deterioration in visual acuity (reduction in
+Visual deterioration will be defined as either deterioration in visual acuity (reduction

-determined by published minimal important clinical differences.
+be determined by published minimal important clinical differences.

-Cognitive deterioration: significant abnormalities in cognition are defined as >2 standard
+Cognitive deterioration: significant abnormalities in cognition are defined as >2

-deviations from established data from normal patients.
+standard deviations from established data from normal patients.

 Changes in quality of life: as the investigators expect undergoing surgery alone may be